Skip to main content

 Key takeaways

-- Roughly 33 to 36 US states allowed some form of PTE election as of 2026 (the count varies across trackers depending on inclusion of mandatory entity-level taxes and proposed regimes; verify the current count on the American Institute of Certified Public Accountants (AICPA) Pass-Through Entity Tax state tracker).
-The seven states without a state income tax (Texas, Florida, Washington, Wyoming, South Dakota, Nevada, and Alaska) cannot offer the election because there is no state income tax to pay at the entity level.
+• Roughly 33 to 36 US states allowed some form of PTE election as of 2026 (the count varies across trackers depending on inclusion of mandatory entity-level taxes and proposed regimes; verify the current count on the American Institute of Certified Public Accountants (AICPA) Pass-Through Entity Tax state tracker).
+Nine US states have no broad-based personal income tax (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming), so the PTE election does not apply in those states because there is no broad state income tax to pay at the entity level (Tennessee repealed the Hall income tax in 2021 and New Hampshire repealed its Interest & Dividends Tax effective January 1, 2025).
 The election is generally irrevocable for the tax year once made.

 Before you start